r-Techsupport/rTS_Wiki/docs/learning/bsod_guide.md

 iopl=0         nv up ei ng nz na pe nc
 ```

-This example is from a set of dumps that very clearly implicate the Realtek WLAN driver; however, it will be a good introduction to this specific code.
+This example is from a set of dumps that very clearly implicate the RealTek WLAN driver; however, it will be a good introduction to this specific code.

   * `Arg1` is the memory address that the CPU tried to access.
 If this number is smaller than ~8 digits long, you have what is called a null pointer dereference: The address given is completely invalid.
 If the number is larger, like the `fffff806697f8304` in `Arg4`, the driver is attempting to access memory it is not allowed to.
 I will go more in depth on this shortly.